longyuxi/longyuxi.github.io/_posts/2018-05-20-romance-de-amor-transcription.md

 ---

 ### Background
 It was the end of my high school sophomore year.
 I remembered that I found the transcription to that video a while ago, but I could no longer find it.
-I felt guilty that I lost it, so I spent a whole afternoon transcribing and putting the notes of arrangment of Tabei's version of Romance de Amor.
+I somehow felt guilty that I lost it, so I spent a whole afternoon transcribing and putting the notes of arrangment of Tabei's version of Romance de Amor.

 ### PDF Scores
 [Tab](/assets/files/Romance%20de%20Amor%20tab.pdf) or [just sheet music](/assets/files/Romance%20de%20Amor%20sheet%20music.pdf)